vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/pixel-apps/vtex-lucky-orange.md

 Open the VTEX App Store and install this app on your store.

-Now, open the app settings on your admin and fill your Lucky Orange`s Site ID.
+Now, open the app settings on your admin and fill your Lucky Orange's Site ID.